Farmers-Fridge/purejavahidapi/README.md

+# Hopkins Underground
+This is a fork of the PureJavaHidApi.
+We publish this artifact to our own S3 maven repo.
+The fork allows us to build from source and bugfix if necessary.
+This library is not published to public maven repos.

 <sup><sub>*"I'm inspired,intrigued, amazed and annoyed by how difficult, complex, rare and long time coming simple cross platform USB IO is!"*</sub></sup>